AVSystem/Anjay-lite/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms.rst

    Licensed under AVSystem Anjay Lite LwM2M Client SDK - Non-Commercial License.
    See the attached LICENSE file for details.

-Porting guide for non-POSIX platforms
+Porting Guide for non-POSIX Platforms
 =====================================

 By default, Anjay Lite makes use of POSIX-specific interfaces for retrieving time and handling network traffic.
-If no such interfaces are provided by the toolchain, the user needs to provide custom implementations.
+If your toolchain doesn't provide these interfaces, you need to implement custom replacements.

 The documents below provide additional information about the specific functions that need to be implemented.